Vulvar Cancer: Surgery

 You may have to stay in the hospital for a few days.
 This depends on the type of surgery

-or nurse about your options for pain relief.
+about your options for pain relief.
 Some people don’t want to take pain medicine.

 But doing so can help your healing.
 If you don’t control pain well, you may not want